 Polarmoist, an alternative way to measure surface moisture

-Because it uses uses near-infrared light, Polarmoist can measure the surface moisture of sand, aggregates and other granular materials as they pass by on a belt or flow out of a hopper, without making contact.
-In comparison, AquaSense and AquaMix must be in contact with the material and they measure bulk moisture (but can be calibrated to read surface moisture percentage).
+Because it uses uses near-infrared (IR) light, the Teconer sensor from Polarmoist can measure the surface moisture of sand, aggregates and other granular materials in a contactless manner.
+You should position it to view the materials as they pass by on a belt or flow out of a hopper, without making contact.
+In comparison, AquaSense and AquaMix must be in contact with the material and they measure bulk moisture (but you can calibrate them to read surface moisture percentage).